rhel-labs/learn-katacoda/sql-server-insights/step6.md

 # Verify issue resolved

 Finally, reload the system page in your web browser.
-Look to verify that the OpenSSH Insight is no longer displayed for your machine.
+Look to verify that the Insight related to ownership of SQL Server /var/opt/mssql is no longer displayed for your machine.

+You can also